• Skip to primary navigation

 I've tried serving it to them many ways and they just aren't fans.
 At least they love it when I bake zucchini into pancakes, breads or muffins like these healthy zucchini banana muffins.

-• gluten free and grain free -zucchini muffins made with cassava flour
+• gluten free and grain free - made with cassava flour

 • no added sugar - only sweetened with bananas

-• nut free - a nut free paleo zucchini muffin recipe
+• nut free - perfect for anyone with a nut allergy

 Ingredients